sealink/radiant-page_factory-extension/EXAMPLES.md

       remove 'extended'
     end

-Bounce the server, repeat the steps to add a new page, and presto: no more "extended" part!
+Repeat the steps to add a new page, and the "extended" part is no longer taking up space.

 ## Additional part options